niente010/MDEF_website/docs/project/jaleo.md

 For instance, we got a very deep and echoing sound by using the soldering iron structure as a spring and placing the microphone directly on it.

 ==RORSCHACH==
+:   Rorschach was literally a "SpiderMan Infrared Toy Gun".
+After disassembling it and experimenting with its sounds, we decided to amplify it through a Jack Output.
+We also found out the the motor used for the vibration effect of the toy was giving an interesting sound if amplified by a Piezo Microphone.

 ==OSCILLOSCOPE==